Dan-Cordon/Loop_Auto_CCV/README.md

 # Loop Auto CCV

-Automated control and testing system for CCV (Continuously Variable Transmission) rigs.
+Automated control and testing system for CCV (Cordon Calibration Value) rig.
 This project provides Python automation software for testing and analysis with Arduino firmware support.

 ## Project Structure